Frequently Asked Questions2024-05-14T16:44:33-05:00

 Our United Way is a local organization run by community volunteers who determine all policies, procedures and decisions.
 We are autonomous from United Way Worldwide.
 These dedicated volunteers, with support from United Way’s professional staff, oversee every aspect of the organization.
 Community leaders monitor and govern United Way’s financial operations and ensure that funds are prudently managed.
 Volunteers from the community assist the annual fundraising campaign.
 Diverse groups of volunteers help evaluate nonprofit agency applications for funding awards that are approved by our board of directors.

-There are more than 1,100 local United Ways around the world.
+There are more than 900 local United Ways around the world.
 Each is independent, separately incorporated, and governed by local volunteers.
 In total, voluntary contributions to United Ways support thousands of agencies and chapters, helping millions of people from all walks of life and income groups.
-Apart from government, United Ways support the greatest variety of health and human services in the country.
+Apart from the government, United Ways support the greatest variety of health and human services in the country.

 United Way Worldwide is the global service and training center, supporting its members with services that include advertising, training, corporate relations, research, networks and government relations.
 Our United Way is a local organization run by community volunteers who determine all policies, procedures and decisions.
 We are autonomous from United Way Worldwide.
 United Way Worldwide is governed by a volunteer board.
 The first national service center was established in 1918.